Conner Mertens: Early life

-Mertens grew up in Kennewick in Tri-Cities, Washington, where he was the youngest of four boys in his family.
+Mertens grew up in Kennewick, in Tri-Cities, Washington, where he was the youngest of four boys in his family.
 Growing up, he always excelled at sports.
 He concentrated on athletics after an incident in fifth grade in which classmates teased him for remaining in costume and makeup after a drama competition.

-According to Mertens, the environment at Southridge High School was "hostile", as he was surround by a culture of homophobia.
+According to Mertens, the environment at Southridge High School was "hostile", as he was surrounded by a culture of homophobia.
 He said the Tri-Cities was not the most friendly area toward the LGBT community.
 In 2012, 63 percent of the area voted against a measure for same-sex marriage that was ultimately approved by the state.
 Starting with his sophomore year in high school, Mertens was active in Young Life, a national organization that preaches Christianity to youth.
 After being in trouble in his freshman year, he credited Young Life with turning his life around.
 In his senior year, Mertens was named the placekicker on the Tri-City Herald All-Area second team.
 He was also a four-year starter on Southridge's soccer team.

 College career

-Mertens currently attends Willamette University, located in Salem, Oregon.
+Mertens attended Willamette University, located in Salem, Oregon.
 The school's football team competes in National Collegiate Athletic Association (NCAA) Division III.
 Mertens redshirted and did not play football in his freshman year due to an anterior cruciate ligament (ACL) injury to his left knee from playing soccer.
 In January 2014, Mertens came out as bisexual, the first active college football player at any level to publicly come out.
 With his announcement, he was banned from working with Young Life, which he had been certain would be a part of the rest of his life; the organization's "Faith and Conduct Policies" did not allow any LGBT person to be a staff member or volunteer, though they could participate as "recipients of ministry of God's grace and mercy as expressed in Jesus Christ."

 He became Willamette's kicker in 2014, when he also received limited opportunities as a punter.